 Of course, you can’t predict everything; some issues will come up that are out of your control (hello, crazy lumber prices in 2020/2021) and require a change order (e.g. a discontinued product), BUT many change orders and ‘upgrades’ are simply a result of a lack of planning before you build.

 3. ACCEPTING THE LOWEST BID

-Unfortunately, it’ll be too late to change course at that point and you’ll have no choice but to continue increasing your construction loan and subsequent mortgage.
+Unfortunately, at that point, it’ll be too late to change course and you’ll have no choice but to continue increasing your construction loan and subsequent mortgage.

 Keep this in mind … if you get three bids and one is significantly lower than the other two, I recommend that you really give thought to how this bid was determined before you choose that builder.